-Snowshoeing starts from K-26 Nakanoyu bus stop which appears in Google Maps as “Chunoyu” – Google is not always right.
-The buses that stop here are from the Matsumoto-Takayama line (click here to see the timetable).
+Snowshoeing starts from K-26 Nakanoyu bus stop (See map).
+During the wintertime, the Matsumoto-Takayama line bus is the only bus that goes to this bus stop.
 The distance from the bus stop to the Kappa Bridge is about 6.3 km.

 Things You Need To Know Before Going

-4. Toilets in wintertime are available at Nakanose Park, Taisho Pond, Konashi-daira and the Kamikochi Bus Terminal (See more details here)
+- Toilets in wintertime are available at Nakanose Park, Taisho Pond, Konashi-daira and the Kamikochi Bus Terminal.